wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 ### SlowAPI

-A slow API calculated according to the response latency(95th percentile).
+A slow API identified based on the response latency (95th percentile).

 <table>
 <thead>